 Even though the desire is often there to buy products and support companies who help protect the planet, cost can sometimes get in the way.
-As more and more companies introduce environmentally friendly lines the price points for these offerings has started to broaden from basic to contemporary to luxury.
-Although you don’t often find eco-friendly lingerie at bargain basements prices there are lines that hit price points from $15-20 for bottoms and $30-$50 for bras.
+As more and more companies introduce environmentally friendly lines the price points for these offerings have started to broaden from basic to contemporary to luxury.
+Although you don’t often find eco-friendly lingerie at bargain basement prices, there are lines that hit price points from $15-20 for bottoms and $30-$50 for bras.
 At most price points the added benefit is often that the lines are produced in the US, supporting our local economy and keeping jobs from vanishing overseas.

 It’s Easy to Go Green: